OL Reign beats Chicago 3-2 in long-awaited return to Cheney Stadium

 TACOMA — It’s been 19 months, and everything has changed.

-Well, not the purple hair.
-Megan Rapinoe was one of the easier OL Reign players to spot Tuesday because she’s retained the hair color since she last played while wearing the club’s crest.
+Well, except for the purple hair.
+Megan Rapinoe was one of the easier OL Reign players to spot Tuesday because she’s retained that hair color since she last played while wearing the club’s crest.

 The rest?
 Cheney Stadium was configured to fit one-sixth of its capacity due to safety protocols regarding the coronavirus pandemic.
 When Rapinoe was last at Cheney, about 7,500 people were stuffed into a facility designed to fit about 6,500 for minor-league baseball games.